AlexanderEggers/archknife/README.md

 Archknife
 =====

-Archknife is a android annotation library to generate the project's activity/fragment dagger structure.
+Archknife is a android annotation library to generate the project's activity/fragment/viewmodel dagger structure.

 Download
 --------
 Coming soon!

 How do I use Archknife?
-(Step-by-step introduction for 1.0.0-alpha1)
+(Step-by-step introduction for 0.1.0)
 -------------------
 Coming soon!

 Status
 ------
-Version 1 is still in development.
-Updates are currently released at least monthly with new features and bug fixes. **Please keep in mind that the api is not stable yet and might change!**
+Version 1.0.0 is currently under development in the master branch.

 Comments/bugs/questions/pull requests are always welcome!

 Compatibility
 -------------

- * **Minimum Android SDK**: Archknife requires a minimum API level of 14.
+ * AutoIntent requires at minimum Java 7 or Android 2.3.
- * **Compile Android SDK**: Archknife requires you to compile against API 27.
+ * AutoIntent requires at least dagger/dagger-android version 2.15.

 TODO
 -------------